-Sometimes, at the end of the day I wonder why he hates me so much.
-Why did he spend hours upon hours crying as a newborn?
-Or hours screaming as a toddler?
+Sometimes, at the end of the day, I wonder why he hates me so much.
+Why did he spend hours upon hours crying like a newborn?
+Or hours screaming like a toddler?
 Why does he refuse to listen, and fail to speak?
 When will he ever sleep thru the night or go to sleep without crying?

-Sweet little miss self soothes herself to sleep without crying.
-Nurses every 2-3 hours.
+Sweet little miss self-soothes herself to sleep without crying.
+He nursed every 2-3 hours.
 Left unattended she will kick, play and entertain herself for an hour.
-She’s never cried longer than 30 minutes, and sleeps mostly thru the night.
-She’s an blessed gift, and just so easy.
+She’s never cried longer than 30 minutes and sleeps mostly thru the night.
+She’s a blessed gift, and just so easy.

 It’s hard to love something that screams and cries most days.
 Bedtime is always a battle.
 Nap time too.

-My early memories of him are only of a persistent never-ending blood curdling crying.
-Thanks period of purple cry.
-I remember long lonely evenings pacing the house, the neighbourhood, and bouncing on balls trying to get him to just stop crying.
+My early memories of him are only of a persistent never-ending blood-curdling crying.
+Thanks, period of purple cry.
+I remember long lonely evenings pacing the house, the neighbourhood, and bouncing on balls trying to get him just to stop crying.
 I wore that kid day in and day out.
-I tried it all and he was never happy with me.
-I remember leaving him to cry in his crib, so I could cry in frustration.
-There wasn’t anyone to help; it was just me and this screaming child who never slept.
+I tried it all, and he was never happy with me.
+I remember leaving him to cry in his crib so that I could cry in frustration.
+There wasn’t anyone to help; it was just this screaming child who never slept and me.

 That’s why I get out of the house.
 I can’t be alone with him.
 He screams and cries.
 And then do I. I feel hated.
 I feel like a failure.
 I think I’ve always struggled with how his newborn-ness was never what I expected and more challenging than I could imagine.